Mr-Detective/portfolio/README.md

 # portfolio
 Website that showcases my work.
-This website will be under my brand.
+This website will be my personal portfolio.